carcamdou/cr_grasper/handoff.md

 * __Run grasper.py__
     - Should return a list of good grasps specified by a (Position, Orientation, Joint Angle) Tuple.
 Also returned is the final pose of the object and the grasp quality metrics (volume and epsilson).
 At the moment, only grasps that pass the gravity check threshold are returned.
-    - From this point the grasps can be recreated using the Object/Hand positions and orientations

 ## __Future Work:__
+* More advanced choices for grasps
+    *  having variable movement for different fingers
+    *  developing a model for a human-like dexterous hand
+* Replacing the GraspIt grasp planners
-More advanced choices for grasps.
-Replacing the Eigengrasp Planner which relies on hand posture space dimensionality reduction and the Database Planner family, which relies on a huge database of pre-computed grasps to plan grasps for novel objects.
-These two can be found in Graspit!
+    * Eigengrasp Planner (which relies on hand posture space dimensionality reduction)
+    * Database Planner (which relies on a huge database of pre-computed grasps to plan grasps for novel objects.)
+        * to this aim, a large database of precomputed grasps could be interesting here, particularly if the object/hand pipeline could be sufficiently automated in the collecton of data
+* Some robust speedups
+    * Not reloading the hand as much as I have done
+    * Multithreadding support
+    * Certain portions could be written in the C++ Bullet rather than PyBullet if needed
+* Integration with real robots
+    * testing the real-world results based on the pybullet dynamics

-## NOTES:
+## NB:

 #### On Object files:
 All the files in the ObjectURDFs folder are from the PyBullet examples folder.
 This can be found [here](https://github.com/bulletphysics/bullet3/tree/master/data) on GitHub.